 The gamers that got #homokore trending didn’t even seem to mind men getting preggers.
 They were happy to be acknowledged at all.

 When I think back to the controversy surrounding Fire Emblem: Awakening I can suspend my own homosexual biases long enough to possibly buy the argument that a game set in ancient times wouldn’t have gay marriage options.
-It’s a stretch but one that at least has some modicum of messy logic to it.
+It’s a stretch (they are in a world where magic exists) but one that at least has some modicum of messy logic to it.
 With Tomodachi Collection: New Life that already weak argument goes right out the window.
 Some might say that this game is set in Japan where cultural views of homosexuality are quite different, and that is a valid point to be sure.
 However Tomodachi Collection: New Life is supposed to reflect the life of the individual player and this move makes the assumption that Japanese gay people aren’t playing the game or that they’re a demographic even worth taking note of.
 The #homokore trending topic alone should be proof enough to the contrary.
 It’s even in the character’s names: Mii.
 If this game gives players the chance to be themselves but then rejects those who are gay, accident or not what message does that send?

 This is a game set in the real world where the whole point is to experience the everyday events of modern life, right?
 Well maybe this is news to our friends at Nintendo but: GAY PEOPLE ARE REAL.
 Gay marriages are real.
 Male pregnancy may not be real, but two men living together and raising a family certainly is.
 Oh and Lesbians are real too, just in case they get forgotten in all this mess.
 And all of these people play your games, Nintendo.